On the Visibility of Alternating +Achiral Knots: Appendix: Canonical decomposition of a projection

 \begin{remark} The adjective ``arborescent" (or equivalently ``algebraic") has several meanings in the literature.
-We have adopted the more restrictive one, based on 2-dimensional diagrams.
-As a consequence of their 3-dimensional viewpoint, Bonahon-Siebenmann have a more permissive definition.
-For example, Conway has shown that some diagrams based of his polyhedron (= jewel) $6^*$, which are polyhedral in our sense, can be transformed into algebraic diagrams in his sense by adding some more crossing points.
+We have adopted the more restrictive one based on 2-dimensional diagrams.
+Due to their 3-dimensional perspective, Bonahon-Siebenmann have a more permissive definition.
+For example, Conway showed that some diagrams based on his basic polyhedron (= jewel) $6^*$, which are polyhedral in our sense, can be turned into algebraic diagrams in his sense by adding some more crossings.
 Typically the knot $10_{99}$ in Rolfsen's notations is such a knot.
 Note that this knot is +achiral, and also $-$achiral.
-Both symmetries can easily be seen on a $6^*$ projection. \end{remark}
+The two symmetries can easily be seen on a $6^*$ projection. \end{remark}